 Title page Novissima Sinica by Gottfried Wilhelm Leibniz.
 1699.
 Image by r Gottfried Wilhelm Leibniz available under a Creative Commons License ➚

 In his writings on the ‘Cult of Confucius’ Leibniz strongly supported the Chinese side against that of some Jesuits - particularly Father Niccolò Longobardo ➚.
 The term ‘accommodationist’ was used to describe those who thought the Confucian Rites could be accommodated within Christianity.
-Leibniz sincerely belief that ancient Chinese beliefs compatible with Christian theology.
+Leibniz sincere belief was that ancient Chinese rites were compatible with Christian theology.
 He supported the slow assimilation approach of Matteo Ricci.
 He believed there was a concept of an incorporeal ‘reason’ permeating all things.
 The ‘worship’ of Confucius was merely a reverence for a universal rational existence and not idolatry.